mrhenry/is-looking-for/fulltime-developer-function.md

 Do not hesitate to apply if you're not sure you meet all the requirements.
 We are open to all candidates and will consider all applications.

+_Maybe your focus is more on realizing designs with HTML and CSS?
+Checkout our other [fulltime developer](fulltime-developer-style.md) position._

 ### Technical skills
-- You're fluent in HTML and CSS
 - You have experience with WordPress (or PHP)
 - You have experience with accessibility and are familiar with WCAG
+- You have experience with HTML and CSS
-- You have some experience with JavaScript (not that important)
+- You have some experience with JavaScript

 ### Technical skills (bonus)
+- You can structure a CMS so that clients can easily manage their content
+- You have in-depth knowledge of WordPress
 - You can create new interactive components that are fully accessible using WCAG examples as a guide
-- You have in-depth knowledge of WordPress
 - You know how a page is rendered, how scripts initiate and how styles are applied at a fundamental level
 - You have experience with handlebars-like templates (we use Twig)
 - You can write highly maintainable code